jonnyod/UFC-Predictions/README.md

 ### Details

 - Forked from https://github.com/WarrierRajeev/UFC-Predictions, with web app removed, data quality improvement implemented (only using Unified MMA Rules), and new features engineered (loss by KO/TKO features).
 These improvements result in more balanced data with further important predictors of fight events.
-- Event and fight stats data now being scraped from 2010 (as the boxing commissions adopted the Unified MMA Rules in July 2009) to present date.
+- Event and fight stats data now being scraped from Aug.
+2020 UFC Fight Night Brunson vs Shahbazyan (as the UFC started providing odds on their website from this date) to present date.

 ### Details about the data